weklund/learn-c-sharp-with-tests/why.md

 ## Wrapping up

 - The strength of software is that we can change it. _Most_ software will require change over time in unpredictable ways; but don't try and over-engineer because it's too hard to predict the future.
 - Instead we need to make it so we can keep our software malleable.
-In order to change software we have to refactor it as it evolves or it will turn into a mess
+In order to change software we have to refactor it as it evolves or it will turn into a mess.
-- A good test suite can help you refactor quicker and in a less stressful manner
+- A good test suite can help you refactor quicker and in a less stressful manner.
 - Writing good unit tests is a design problem so think about structuring your code so you have meaningful units that you can integrate together like Lego bricks.
 - TDD can help and force you to design well factored software iteratively, backed by tests to help future work as it arrives.